zmitton/eth-proof/CONTRIBUTING.md

 ### Cloning (or forking) the repository

-First off, you are going to need your own copy of the repository.
-You can find help on how to fork a repo [here](https://help.github.com/articles/fork-a-repo/).
+First off, find help on how to fork a repo [here](https://help.github.com/articles/fork-a-repo/).

-### Submitting your changes
+### Submitting changes

-1. Review & Test your changes
+1. Review & Test changes

-If it's code: make sure you test it.
-If it's documentation: make sure you view it in a Markdown viewer or the like.
+If it's code: test it.
+If it's documentation: make sure to view it in a Markdown viewer or the like.

 2. Commiting